 Remembering those we’ve lost

-Despite the camera-toting crowds, it is impossible to forget the real reason that many people come to the cemeteries on All Saints Day: families mourning, couples embracing, individuals kneeling at a single tombstone are a stark reminder that, for many, All Saints Day is a day of remembrance and sadness for those who have loved and lost.
+Despite the crowds, it is impossible to forget the real reason why people visit the cemetery on All Saints’ Day.
+Families mourning, embracing, and kneeling at a single tombstone are stark reminders that, for many, All Saints’ Day is a day of respect.
+People gather to remember those they loved and lost.

-It is not a melancholy event, however, it is a celebration of life.
-The fragile lights that dance in the darkness remind us that our time is short and that we should make the most of what time we have while we have it.
-The laughter of children is a reminder that life goes on and that the dead would not deny us our happiness.
+It is not a melancholy event; however.
+It is a celebration of life.
+The fragile lights that dance in the darkness remind us that time is short.
+We should make the most of every minute we have.
+Yet, the laughter of families is a reminder that life goes on and that the dead would never deny us our happiness.

 And what a beautiful way to remember them.

-To reach the cemetery you take the tunnelbana toward Farsta Strand on the green line.
-Get off at Skogskyrkogården station, you will see the candles from the cemetery as the train pulls into the station, from there you can just follow the crowd to the cemetery.
+If you want to see All Saints’ Day at Skogskyrkogården take the Green Line from T-Centralen toward Farsta Strand.
+Get off at Skogskyrkogården station; you will see the candles from the cemetery as the train pulls into the station, from there you can just follow the crowd to the cemetery.